Joev-/HoNCore/README.md

 * `protocol` - The chat version protocol to use.
 Default 21.
 Will need to be updated after most large patches.

 ###__client.login(username, password)__
-Logs the user in to the chat server and starts the packet handler loop.
+Logs the user in to the chat server and starts handling socket events.

 Paramters:
 * `username` - A string with the user's account user name.
 * `password` - A string with the md5 hash of the user's account password.

 __client.logout()__
   Logs out from the chat server and closes any connections.
 Takes no parameters.

+Once the user has been logged in, the client will start sending and receiving TCP packets, and handling any received ones to the registered event handlers.

+I will write some documentation at a later point for those, but for now I have a very basic client example available at [BasicHoNClient](http://github.com/Joev-/BasicHoNClient/)